webhintio/hint/packages/hint-strict-transport-security/README.md

 }
 ```

-Also, you can configure the hint so that if `preload` directive is
+Also, you can configure the hint so that if the `preload` directive is
 included in the header, it will check whether this domain has errors
 that would prevent preloading by calling the hstspreload api endpoint.
 This validation is disabled by default.